noelwild/aquila-test/README.md

 ## Architecture Overview
 Aquila is divided into two major parts: a FastAPI backend that provides REST endpoints for document and module management, and a React frontend that interacts with those endpoints.
 The backend is written entirely in Python and relies on MongoDB for persistent storage.
 Mongo collections store uploaded documents, data modules, publication modules, and illustrations.
 Each record contains metadata such as creation timestamps, validation results, and AI processing status.
 The server also maintains a global settings object that tracks the currently selected AI providers and other configuration options.
 This settings object can be modified at runtime via an API endpoint, allowing administrators to switch providers without downtime.
+This repository now also contains a lightweight version using WebSocket communication and SQLite for local storage.
+The new server is defined in `backend/websocket_server.py` and pairs with a small HTML/JS interface located in `simple_frontend`.
+No authentication is required for this mode.

 All AI functionality is abstracted behind a provider factory.
 For text-related tasks, the system can classify documents, extract structured data, and rewrite paragraphs to STE.
 For vision tasks, it can generate captions, identify objects, and propose interactive hotspots on images.
 The factory exposes common interfaces so that the rest of the code does not need to know which provider implementation is active.
 The OpenAI provider uses the GPT family for text tasks and the vision API for image tasks, while the Anthropic provider wraps the Claude models.
 The local provider now loads open-source models from Hugging Face—`Goekdeniz-Guelmez/Josiefied-Qwen3-30B-A3B-abliterated-v2` for text and `Qwen/Qwen-VL-Chat` for captions—so developers can run the system without external API keys.
 New providers can be added by implementing the same base classes and registering them with the factory.